 The same goes for your name.
-Spend time thinking about a name which sticks in the mind and sums up everything that’s good and exciting about your business.
+Choose a name which sticks in the mind and sums up everything good and exciting about your business.
 There a no hard and fast rules about what makes a great name.
 Often it will just feel right.

 3. Registering your company name

-Once you have a name, check it’s available via the search box on our home page.
+Once you have a name, check it’s available using our company name checker.
 If it is, register the name as a limited company earlier rather than later.
 This will ensure that you as an individual are not liable to any debts the company might get into.
 Registering your name via our home page is simple and takes roughly 15 minutes.

 Time to start trading